 As a passive real estate investor, you invest in a team that’s already put together.
 The deal sponsor team will have already identified the broker and property managers they want to work with, so you leverage their shared expertise.

 This is one area where I think being a passive investor really gives you the upper hand.
-Because passive investing doesn’t take as much of your time, nor do you need to be hands on, you can invest your money into more assets.
-Further, those assets don’t have to be local, as you are leveraging the expertise of teams on the ground in each target market.
+Because passive investing doesn’t take as much of your time, nor do you need to be hands-on, you can invest your money into more assets.
+Furthermore, those assets don’t have to be local, as you are leveraging the expertise of teams on the ground in each target market.

 On the impact front, you should consider whether you want to have a broad or deep impact.

 As an active real estate investor, you can have a deeper relationship with your tenants, if that’s what you desire.
-We have good friends to this day who started out as tenants in our rentals.
+We have good friends to this day who started out as tenants in our rental properties.

 The Real Estate Investing Spectrum